Understanding Color Management

 But more than this, color management will also help you reduce costs in day-to-day printing business; in particular ink, operators’ and printers’ time and media.

-Barbieri helps you to become a top performer through highest image quality!
+Barbieri helps you to become a top performer through highest image color quality!

 One of the main tools for color management is the International Color Consortium (ICC) profile, which is a standardized file format that describes how a device or a medium reproduces colors.
 ICC profiles can be embedded in images or documents to specify how they should be displayed or printed.
 They can also be assigned to devices or media to define their color characteristics.
 For example, an ICC profile can describe how a monitor displays colors, how a printer prints colors, or how a paper reflects colors.